-Former Virginia Department Of Social Services Employee Sentenced For Preparing False Tax Returns And Stealing Identities
+Former Virginia Department of Social Services Employee Sentenced for Preparing False Tax Returns and Stealing Identities

-WASHINGTON – Sybil Marshall Coles, 45, of Pamplin, Virginia, was sentenced today to serve five years in prison for aggravated identity theft and preparing a false tax return, announced Assistant Attorney General Kathryn Keneally for the Tax Division, U.S. Attorney Dana J. Boente for the Eastern District of Virginia and Attorney General of Virginia Mark R. Herring.
+Sybil Marshall Coles, 45, of Pamplin, Virginia, was sentenced today to serve five years in prisonfor aggravated identity theft and preparing a false tax return, announced Assistant Attorney General Kathryn Keneally for the Tax Division, U.S. Attorney Dana J. Boente for the Eastern District of Virginia and Attorney General of Virginia Mark R. Herring.
 On Jan.
 28, 2014, Coles pleaded guilty to a two count criminal information.
 Coles was also ordered to one year of supervised release and to pay $949,273 in restitution.

 According to court documents and evidence from her sentencing, Coles was an employee at the Virginia Department of Social Services in Nottoway County.
 From both her work and personal computers, Coles prepared and filed at least 222 false federal income tax returns claiming false refunds based on fictitious itemized deduction expenses and fictitious Schedule C businesses that reported losses, among other items, which resulted in a tax loss to the U.S. Treasury of at least $949,000.
 Coles also prepared and filed false Commonwealth of Virginia tax returns.